Device drivers infrastructure¶

 return dev_err_probe(dev, err, ...);

 Using this helper in your probe function is totally fine even if err is known to never be -EPROBE_DEFER.
-The benefit compared to a normal dev_err() is the standardized format of the error code, it being emitted symbolically (i.e. you get “EAGAIN” instead of “-35”) and the fact that the error code is returned which allows more compact error paths.
+The benefit compared to a normal dev_err() is the standardized format of the error code, which is emitted symbolically (i.e. you get “EAGAIN” instead of “-35”), and having the error code returned allows more compact error paths.

 Returns err.